Safely Drain a Node

 kubectl drain only evicts a pod from the StatefulSet if all three

-replicas pods are ready; if then you issue multiple drain commands in
+if then you issue multiple drain commands in parallel,

 replicas - minAvailable) Pod is unavailable

 at any given time.
-Any drains that would cause the number of ready
+Any drains that would cause the number of healthy

 replicas to fall below the specified budget are blocked.